justinjaywang/lists/source/about/index.md

-title: About
+title: About Lists
 date: 2014-12-14 08:47:43
 ---

 - made by [justinjaywang](http://justinjaywang.com)
+- a place to externalize, organize, and remember the thoughts floating around in my head
-- when viewing a list, you can use the left and right arrow keys to navigate to the previous and next lists
+- left and right arrow keys to navigate to previous and next lists